BeholdingEye/qnrwp_a/qnrwp_a/documentation/README_CONTENT_EDITING.md

 ### Instructions                                                   {#g1}

-After installing WordPress, the theme and the child theme, a few things must be done to start your website:
+After installing WordPress, the theme and the child theme, a few things must be done to start your website.
+Use the Setup tool in QNRWP Theme -> Tools screen to automatically perform the following steps:

-* Create a Home page, using some placeholder content to begin with.
+* Create a Home page, perhaps using some placeholder content to begin with.
 This will be the front page of your site.

 * If you will have a News page, create the page, with no content.